 The 2020 BBC Sports Personality of the Year (SPOTY) Awards are only a few days away, and we have the latest odds for the award, courtesy of Paddy Power.

-The shortlist for the award will be announced a few weeks before the award ceremony.
+The shortlist for the award has been announced for the award ceremony and there are six people on the list.
 The winner is determined on the night by a public telephone and online vote.